wp-plugins/simple-e-commerce-shopping-cart/SimpleEcommCart/readme.txt

-=== WordPress simple-e-commerce-shopping-cart - Sell products through Paypal ===
+=== WordPress Simple Ecommerce Shopping Cart Plugin- Sell products through Paypal ===
 Contributors: Niaz Showket
-Tags: Paypal shopping cart, Digital shop, shopping cart, checkout system, sell digital physical products, Integrated paypal shop
+Tags: Wordpress shopping cart, wordpress shopping cart plugin, shopping cart, cart, checkout, shop, store, wordpress ecommerce, ecommerce plugin, e-commerce plugin, digital downloads, paypal, paypal shopping cart, paypal cart, online shop, online store

 Requires at least: 1.0
-Tested up to: 1.0
+Tested up to: 3.4
-Stable tag: 1.0
+Stable tag: 3.4

 Simple E-Commerce Shopping Cart Plugin to sell digital/physical products from your wordpress site through PayPal.

 == Description ==

-simple-e-commerce-shopping-cart can be used in your wordpress (blog) post or page to add an 'Add to cart' button.
-Once the items are added to the cart, you can add or delete the items from the cart and receive payments using paypal account.
+Turn your WordPress blog into a full blown ecommerce site and start selling online!
+Simple Ecommerce Shopping Cart plugin lets you sell tangible products, services, and digital downloads securely from your own wordpress site.
+The plugin is packed with features to make selling easier on the internet and allows Paypal payments.

+With Simple Ecommerce Shopping Cart your can add products anywhere on any post or page without changing your existing theme and design.
+It also allows you to add/display the shopping cart on any post or page or sidebar.
+The Plugin also creates a store page if you don’t want to customise anything and have your products displayed on a “Store” page created by the plugin.

+	Sell Digital downloads
+	Sell Physical products
+	Easy to setup product variations
+	Supports multiple currency
+	Accept PayPal
+	Simple checkout process
+	Conditional coupons to offer discounts
+	Works with any WordPress theme
+	Create your own Store page§
+	Place a custom “Add to Cart” button on any Post or Page.
+	Easy “Landing Page” setup to redirect customer to a specific page after successful payment Customizable emails with email tags
+	Includes Cart widget for sidebars

 == Usage ==